mymine/magiskhide/README.md

 ## MagiskHide

-Portable MagiskHide (from MagiskDelta) for Official Magisk v24.0+ as MagiskHide has been removed.
-In addition, hide based injection using Riru or Zygisk can be detected
+Portable ptrace-based MagiskHide (from MagiskDelta) for Official Magisk v24.0+ as MagiskHide has been removed.
+In addition, this module does not need to install Riru or enable Zygisk.

 ### How to use this